SebKuzminsky/zenbot/breakout-board/README.md

 I guess the 0.010 axial depth of cut is too much, maybe make the cut in two passes of 0.005 or so instead?

+## Prototype 2

+### Design changes

+* Increase PCB trace isolation from 0.010" to 0.011", so i can optionally use larger (by 0.001, but still), cheaper endmills.

+* Decrease isolation milling depth of cut from 0.010" to 0.006", hopefully i'll break fewer tools.
+If it doesn't isolate properly (like it probably won't) i can always touch off Z deeper and rerun the program.